 On March 23, 2016, we launched an online video campaign aimed at pressuring lawmakers to raise the age of criminal responsibility.
-The release of the videos, which range from 30 to 90 seconds in length, is timed to coincide with the intense budget discussions currently taking place in Albany, as the April 1 deadline looms over the process.
-Each video ends with a call to action asking New Yorkers to call the Governor, Flanagan and Heastie and urge them to keep the “raise the age” bill in the budget.
+The release of the videos, which range from 30 to 90 seconds in length, was timed to coincide with the intense budget discussions that were taking place in Albany as the April 1 deadline approached.
+Each video ended with a call to action asking New Yorkers to call the Governor, Flanagan and Heastie and urging them to keep the “raise the age” bill in the budget.

 Among those featured in the videos are Akeem Browder, the brother of Kalief Browder, who, after being arrested as an adult at 16, was held at Rikers Island for three years, most of that time in solitary confinement, and subjected to abuse and starvation.
 Kalief attempted suicide several times while being held.
 He was never charged with a crime and was released in 2013.
 Kalief committed suicide in 2015.
 Among several others appearing in the videos supporting raising the age are Congresswoman Kathleen Rice, in 2005 the first woman elected District Attorney in the history of Long Island and sworn in to Congress earlier this year, and Assemblyman Mike Blake of the Bronx.

 View the first of the videos here.
-All of the videos will be on Facebook, Twitter and YouTube.
+All of the videos are on Facebook, Twitter and YouTube.

 Facing Time: Facing Future, a project of the Correctional Association of New York, is comprised of portraits, videos, and stories highlighting the experiences of those most directly impacted by New York’s practice of prosecuting children as adults.